Omkar211202/Omkar211202.github.io/content/TheTechie/AI Agents.md

     print("\nAnswer:", response.content)
 ```

 Any Input PDF or static data is converted into Chunks using Embeddings and stored in the database based on similarity and relatedness.
-When a query is asked, a similarity search is done to find relevant chunks that are passed on the LLM for writing the output.
+When a query is asked, a similarity search is do, it finds the relevant chunks, that are then passed on the LLM for writing the output.

 ---

 ## Tool or Function Calling:

-Sometimes we may want to play with data, data i.e. dynamic changes everyday, and we need to make inference from that.
+Sometimes we may want to play with data, data i.e. dynamic and changes everyday, and we need to make inference from that.
 Thus, Programmers have developed the concept of `API calls` to collect data from various providers.
-This is also called a Wrapped Ai service.
+This is also called a Wrapped API service.

 Generally this `API calls` were hard coded into the system via strict coding.
 But with AI coming into the area of programming, this has been taken to a next level.

 - Dynamic data can be embedded into AI models with `Functional Calling` .
 - Today when we have multiple functions, and we need to obtain some output, we have to call the functions in a sequential order.
 Lets say I want to know the weather in Bangalore, and there are two functions.
-- Function 1 gives the latitudes and longitudes of an inputted city and Function 2 gives the weather conditions given the latitudes and longitudes.
+- Function 1 gives the latitudes and longitudes of an input city and Function 2 gives the weather conditions if given the latitudes and longitudes.
 - So when we do Function calling, the LLM helps us to run these functions in the sequential order so as to obtain the output finally.
 - The uniqueness in the entire process is that it is not hard coded into the system, and its LLM that is deciding the order.